Board

 The Management Board is made up of six members.
 Two members are selected by the Government of the Northwest Territories (GNWT), two are selected by the oil and gas industry and two are selected as members-at-large representing the public interest.
 Members are appointed by the Minister of Industry, Tourism and Investment.
 The Chair is selected by members of the Board.

-Chair - Andrew Applejohn (GNWT)
+Chair - Dr Ryan Connon (GNWT)

 Chad Grummett (Industry)